allenai/allennlp-simple-demo/README.md

 ```

 Next, you need to update the input fields.
 The textual entailment demo needs only two text fields,
-but there are other fields defined, you can look at the reading comprehension demo to see them.
+but there are other types of fields defined in `index.html`, you can look at the reading comprehension demo to see them.

 ```js
 // TODO: 3.
 Update the inputs.
 The "name" will be the key in the JSON